What the council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 Mildura Rural City Council carry out a number of projects and initiatives that aim to minimise our impact on the environment.
-Council’s key sustainability areas are electricity, fleet, water, biodiversity, waste and community engagement.
-Each of these areas has plans and strategies adopted by Council to improve the sustainability of Council operations, protect the natural environment and reduce the impact of our community on the environment.
+Council’s key sustainability areas are energy, fleet, water, biodiversity, waste and community engagement.
+Each of these areas have plans and strategies adopted by Council to improve the sustainability of Council operations, protect the natural environment and reduce the impact of our community on the environment.

 - An Education Centre – a multipurpose community facility displaying sustainable design elements, building practices and technologies.

 - A Community Garden – the heart and soul of the Village which includes 37 raised beds, large on ground beds, composting and a worm farm.

 - A Sustainable Play Space – constructed to encourage free play and creative thinking.